Local Label Point Correction for Edge Detection of Overlapping Cervical Cells: Experimental Results and Discussion

+In our LLPC, the position of label points is locally corrected to the pixel gradient peak.
+As shown in \textbf{\reffig{fig1}A} and \textbf{\reffig{fig11}B}, Our LLPC can generate more accurate edge labels.
+Besides, we can easily generate corrected masks from corrected points in the labelme software~\cite{labelme2016}.
+Compared with the original mask in \textbf{\reffig{fig11}C}, our corrected mask has higher edge localization accuracy and smoother edges, as shown in \textbf{\reffig{fig11}D}.

-Compared with the original label, using the corrected label data to train multiple models can improve AP by approximately 7$\%$.
-Table~\ref{tab5} shows that AP improvement comes from two aspects.
-First, in the training process, using the corrected label training model can improve the edge positioning accuracy (Fig.~\ref{fig7},Fig.~\ref{fig8}).
-Second, the corrected label can improve the evaluation accuracy in the testing process (Table~\ref{tab5}).
+We train multiple networks using original label and corrected label.
+The quantitative comparison results is shown in \textbf{Table~\ref{tab4}} and \textbf{\reffig{fig1}B}.
+Compared with the original label, using the corrected label to train multiple networks can significantly improve AP ({\bf 30-40$\%$}), which verifies the effectiveness of our label correction method. \textbf{Table~\ref{tab5}} shows that the performance improvement comes from two aspects.
+First, our corrected label can improve the evaluation accuracy in testing (0.541$\to $0.588).
+Second, using our corrected label to train network can improve the accuracy of overlapping edge detection in training (0.588$\to $0.755), as shown in \textbf{\reffig{fig7}}.